top of page

 Quit Plastic: Working for a Cleaner India

-In addition to the above, Quit Plastic also works to educate consumers about the environmental impact of plastic pollution and advocates for policy changes that promote a circular economy, where resources are kept in use for as long as possible.
-We believe that by working together, we can create a future where waste is minimized, resources are conserved, and India's natural beauty is preserved for generations to come.
+In addition to the above, Quit Plastic educates consumers about the environmental impact of plastic pollution and advocates for policy changes promoting a circular economy where resources are kept in use for as long as possible.
+We believe working together can create a future where waste is minimised, resources are conserved, and India's natural beauty is preserved for generations.

 0 views0 comments